Flood restoration works – roads

 Caution Short delay

-Contractors have completed the piling operations, a major milestone in the restoration of the Tyalgum Road slip site.
+Contractors have almost completed installing 66 soil anchors into the upslope bank of the Tyalgum Road slip site.

-The site, one of the most complex in the Tweed, currently involves drilling and installing 66 concrete piles on the upslope side of the site and this was achieved on the weekend.
+The site, one of the most complex in the Tweed, saw the drilling, construction and installation of 66 concrete piles on the upslope side of the site, bringing the total number of piles installed at the site to 130 since March 2024.

-Contractors are now progressing in core drilling through the concrete piles and tie-back works are due to commence this week.
+Contractors SEE Civil are now progressing core drilling through the concrete piles and tie-back works.

-With the completion of piling, traffic will remain under traffic light control while work continues and a SEE Civil spokesperson said the community had been abiding by the reduced speed limit.
+Traffic will remain under traffic-light control while work continues and a SEE Civil spokesperson thanked the community for abiding by the reduced speed limit and showing caution through the work site, during the inclement weather.

 Other flood restoration works

-Council continues to complete flood restoration works on roads damaged in the 2022 floods.
-A total of 3780 items were identified as ‘road damage’ across the Tweed Shire from the February and March 2022 events with more than 3200 jobs completed to date.
+Council continues to complete flood restoration works on roads damaged in the 2022 Floods.
+A total of 3780 items were identified as ‘road damage’ across the Tweed Shire from the February and March 2022 events.

 Additional works

-Doon Doon and Midginbil roads slips – a package for the design of 11 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to WSP.
-TfNSW recently approved $10 million in funding for these projects.
-Works are expected to take place in mid 2025.
+Commissioners Creek, Doon Doon and Midginbil Road Slips - a package for the design of 11 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to consultant WSP.
+TfNSW recently approved $10million in funding for these projects.
+Works are expected to take place in mid-2025.

-Dulguigan Road – the initial survey investigations on the major upslope slips on Dulguigan Road have been completed.
-Contractor WSP is currently completing the 85% design works for the sites and restoration works are currently planned to early 2025.
+Dulguigan Road – contractor WSP has completed the 85% design works for the sites and is currently progressing these designs to 100% for construction. restoration works are currently planned to commence in the first half of 2025.

 Kyogle Road (Terragon, Uki and Clarrie Hall Dam) – concept designs have been received from WSP for Clarrie Hall Dam Road and Kyogle Road at Terragon and are waiting for approval from TfNSW.